koyoboh/webprojects/README.md

 I use a less powerful SQLite3 on this occasion for its assimilation with Tkinter.
 I created some important fitness related web applications:

-Physical Activity Readiness Questionnaire - PAR-Q Form Target Heart Rate THR
+Physical Activity Readiness Questionnaire - PAR-Q Form, Target Heart Rate THR,
-Body Mass Index BMI
+Body Mass Index BMI,
-Waist To Hip Ratio WHR
+Waist To Hip Ratio WHR,

 THR